XDC-Community/docs/learn/how-to-articles/how-to-create-and-deploy-an-xrc20-token-using-remix.md

 ![Verify 03](https://user-images.githubusercontent.com/60708843/191087001-72eb36c7-19f2-4623-b021-b1afc560327d.png)

-In this page you can Read from, Write to, or simply read the information tied to your XRC-20 token on the blockchain:
+In this page you can read from, write to, or simply read the information tied to your XRC-20 token on the blockchain:

 ![Verify 03](https://user-images.githubusercontent.com/60708843/191027977-0325666f-fcff-4222-8f69-9eb7817b4de2.png)

 ### 🔍 Interacting with your contract on the Block Explorer

-With your XDCPay wallet, it is possible to interact with verified Smart Contracts on the [XinFin Network Block Explorer](https://explorer.xinfin.network/).
+With your XDCPay wallet, it is possible to interact with verified smart contracts on the [XinFin Network Block Explorer](https://explorer.xinfin.network/).
 You can read from, write to, or simply read the information tied to your Smart Contract on the blockchain.

-Lets head to the `Contract` tab on the explorer, choose `Write Contract` and click in `Connect to Web3` to connect your XDCPay wallet.
+Now head to the `Contract` tab on the explorer, choose `Write Contract`, and click in `Connect to Web3` to connect your XDCPay wallet.

 ![Verify 04](https://user-images.githubusercontent.com/60708843/191087973-a2982bf6-abef-4163-9eff-7cbfe55c37d0.png)

-Lets try transfering `500 MTK` tokens that we have just created to a new wallet `xdc0431d52fe37f3839895018272dfa3ba189fce07e`.
+Try transfering `500 MTK` tokens that we have just created to a new wallet `xdc0431d52fe37f3839895018272dfa3ba189fce07e`.
 Lets fill out the `recipient` field with the new wallet address, and fill out the `amout` field with `500 * 10^18`.
-Remember that our token have 18 decimals, and when we write numbers with decimals to the blockchain we have to account for the decimals because the Virtual Machine do not understand floating numbers like we humans do:
+Remember that our token has 18 decimals, and when we write numbers with decimals to the blockchain we have to account for the decimals as the Virtual Machine do not understand floating numbers like we humans do:

 ![Verify 05](https://user-images.githubusercontent.com/60708843/191092620-25f7c9ff-c631-45ad-ae8e-df680c9c9ed2.png)

-After clicking in `Write`, we need to confirm the transaction on the XDCPay wallet: (note the Amount is 500000000000000000000.0000)
+After clicking on `Write`, you must confirm the transaction on the XDCPay wallet: (note the Amount is 500000000000000000000.0000)

 ![Verify 05](https://user-images.githubusercontent.com/60708843/191092847-5a9288a5-6e47-4be8-ad34-f8e8abfd1448.png)

-And we can check our successful transaction on the [Block Explorer!](https://explorer.apothem.network/txs/0xf9e57c65e3415d661caf09f1bf01ed2b48ab1daf7c45b3eae42cd429804dfe71#overview)
+You can check your successful transaction on the [Block Explorer!](https://explorer.apothem.network/txs/0xf9e57c65e3415d661caf09f1bf01ed2b48ab1daf7c45b3eae42cd429804dfe71#overview)

 ***